How to write a TOP mark Persuasive Writing Piece?

 Final Thoughts

 Mastering persuasive writing is an essential skill for academic success and beyond.
 By following the steps outlined here, you can craft compelling essays that make an impact.
-Remember, practice makes perfect—keep refining your skills, and don’t hesitate to seek guidance when needed.
+Remember, practice makes perfect; so keep refining your skills, and do not hesitate to seek guidance when needed.

 Written by KIS Academics Tutor for WACE, Simran Vaishnav.
 Simran is currently pursuing a Bachelor of Medical Studies / Doctor of Medicine at Bond University and has received stellar reviews from her past KIS Academics students.
 You can view Simran's profile here and request her as a tutor.